brown-band/website/pages/scripts/1982-1983/fall/columbia.md

 :sd[Form it and play it - at end of song Flag is thrown]

-Alright Band, that's it!
-You've been penalized five yards for obscene formation.
+Alright Band, that’s it!
+You’ve been penalized five yards for obscene formation.

 :sd[Formation shrinks five yards]

-This is our last show of the year and we're going to tell all the stupid jokes that weren't intelligent enough for any other school.
+This is our last show of the year and we’re going to tell all the stupid jokes that weren’t intelligent enough for any other school.

 What do you get when you mix Milk of Magnesia and Vodka?\
 A Phillips Screwdriver.\